 Kicheche Bush Camp, Maasai Mara, Kenya

 Tucked away in a quiet corner of the Olare Motorogi Conservancy, bordering the Maasai Mara Reserve, Kicheche Bush Camp is a small, classical and intimate camp with only six luxury tents.
-The conservancy restrictions ensure incomparable game viewing far from the madding crowds, especially during the annual wildebeest migration.
+The conservancy restrictions ensure incomparable game viewing far from the madding crowd, especially during the annual wildebeest migration.

 Time-honoured luxury and discreet service pamper your every need.
 Game viewing starts from your tented patio.
 Solar power ensures hot safari showers and lanterns light up romantic evenings beneath the stars.